JordonZ90/JordonZ90/README.md

 - 👋 Hi, I’m @JordonZ90, Jordon Z.
 - 👀 I’m interested in growing my skills in software development
 - 🌱 I’m currently learning C#/Net and Python
-- 💞️ I’m looking to collaborate on aanything.
+- 💞️ I’m looking to collaborate on anything.
 I gotta learn it all
 - 📫 You can reach me at jordonzoellner@gmail.com

 <!---